 Well, makes me really happy.
 Like I said earlier, it is a dream come true and it is everything I wanted.
 And to be a part of that and to be a part of the setup that is taking women’s cricket to another level is absolutely brilliant.

-With women’s cricket growing, the competition and level has also increased.
-The series are getting tougher.
+With women’s cricket growing, the competition and level have also increased.
+The series is getting tougher.
 What is it like to be playing against the best teams, especially now when the women’s championship has completely opened up other countries and possibilities for South Africa to play against the strongest teams in the world?

 What do you think of the current South African team that is here in the West Indies and do you think these youngsters are ready to take on the world?